Colorado School of Mines: Campus

 Colorado School of Mines also operates the free admission Mines Museum of Earth Science, which displays rock and mineral specimens collected from Colorado's numerous mining districts, as well as around the world.
 Notable objects in the collection include one of the "Goodwill" Apollo 17 lunar samples and the Miss Colorado crown.

 Labriola Innovation District

-The Labriola Innovation District, composed of McNeil Hall, xWorks, and the Labriola Innovation Hub (InnoHub), was opened in early 2024.
+The Labriola Innovation District, composed of McNeil Hall, Aramco xWorks, and the Labriola Innovation Hub (InnoHub), was opened in early 2024.
 Named after Frank and Mary Labriola, the InnoHub's 37,000 square feet and supporting buildings host the capstone design program, student design competition teams, and students' entrepreneurial and personal endeavors.
 The InnoHub also consists of a machine shop, woodworking shop, composite workshop, electronics lab, tool rental center, additive manufacturing lab, and open-build space for student use.

 McNeil Hall contains classrooms dedicated to cornerstone and capstone design classes, as well as a large parking structure.
 The Mines Police Department, Lock Smith, Environmental Health and Safety, and Parking Services are also based on the first floor.